nasmklisss/CSDEMO_DDOS/README.md

  📝 Notes:
 - You can adjust the request limit in `server.js` (`max: 100`).
 - Change `sendRequests(200);` in `sendrequest.js` to test with different limits.

-Enjoy testing rate limiting! 🚀🔥

----

-Let me know if you need any edits!